horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 Every HydroShare resource has a Dublin Core metadata file that describes it.
 The location of this metadata document can be provided using the [so:subjectOf](https://schema.org/subjectOf) element.
 This element will indicate that the resourcemetadata.xml document for the resource is a "CreativeWork or Event about this Thing" - i.e., the resource being described.
 Example 12 shows how the [so:subjectOf](https://schema.org/subjectOf) element should be encoded.

-The [so:subjectOf](https://schema.org/subjectOf) element would use an "@type" of "DataDownload" and a [so:name](https://schema.org/name) of "resourcemetadata.xml", which is the name of the metadata file accompanying each HydroShare resource.
+The [so:subjectOf](https://schema.org/subjectOf) element should use an "@type" of "DataDownload" and a [so:name](https://schema.org/name) of "resourcemetadata.xml", which is the name of the metadata file accompanying each HydroShare resource.
 It will use a [so:description](https://schema.org/description) of "Dublin Core Metadata Document Describing the Dataset".
 The [so:url](https://schema.org/URL) to the resourcemetadata.xml file for the resource will be specified, and the [so:encodingFormat](https://schema.org/encodingFormat) element will be specified using the mime type for the file "application/rdf+xml".

 ### Example 12: so:subjectOf element